STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 This need can partially be fulfilled by extending the Academy’s expertise and support to the students interested in the specialty of Orthopedic surgery as there is a growing discrepancy in the number of Osteopathic Orthopedic Residents as compared to the number of Allopathic Orthopedic Residents in both the number of programs available and Orthopedic Surgeons graduating from these programs.

 Halfway through the Bone and Joint Decade of 2000 – 2010, it is now time to bridge the gap between Orthopedic Physicians and Student Physicians in order to become a more significant driving force in the field of Orthopedics.
-With this growing involvement and acceptance of Osteopaths in the orthopedic community, now is the time to look towards the future of not only the orthopedic profession, but at healthcare in general.
+With this growing involvement and acceptance of Osteopaths in the orthopedic community, now is the time to look towards the future of not only the orthopedic profession, but healthcare in general.
 The future lies with Osteopathic Medical Students.

-There are a total of 38 Osteopathic Schools in 62 locations in the United States, all with students that are interested in the medical specialty of Orthopedic Surgery.
+There are a total of 42 Osteopathic Schools in 67 locations in the United States, all with students that are interested in the medical specialty of Orthopedic Surgery.
 Unfortunately, only 36 of the schools currently have student-run American Osteopathic Academy of Orthopedics organizations or “clubs”.

 These include;